prysmaticlabs/documentation/website/docs/security-best-practices.md

 ## Uptime management
 The security of the Ethereum blockchain relies on a **highly available** network of validators.
 Ethereum's proof-of-stake implementation incentivizes validators to remain online.

-If your validator goes offline, you can lose some of your staked ETH [2] TODO.
+If your validator goes offline, you can lose some of your staked ETH [<a href='#footnote-2'>2</a>].
 As long as you're online most of the time, you'll be profitable.
-Losses incurred from occasional downtime are negligible [3] TODO.
+Losses incurred from occasional downtime are negligible [<a href='#footnote-3'>3</a>].

 While it's possible to optimize your client instance architecture for high-availability and redundancy, we encourage validators to **keep it simple**.
 Complex validator architectures run the risk of accidentally engaging in malicious behavior.
-This can result in slashing [4] TODO, which is a far steeper price to pay than the occasional downtime penalty.
+This can result in slashing [<a href='#footnote-4'>4</a>], which is a far steeper price to pay than the occasional downtime penalty.

 Best practices:

  - **Essential**: Ensure that you have adequate disk space.
 [We recommend having 100GB of SSD storage available](https://docs.prylabs.network/docs/install/install-with-script#recommended-specifications).
 After [The Merge](https://ethereum.org/en/upgrades/merge/), this recommendation will increase to 1-2 TB.
  - **Essential**: Use SSDs, not spinning disks.
  - **Essential**: Periodically check your disk space to ensure that it's not being consumed by another application.
- - **Essential**: Use a network monitoring service [5] TODO to configure alerts when something isn't right with your validator.
+ - **Essential**: Use a network monitoring service [<a href='#footnote-5'>5</a>] to configure alerts when something isn't right with your validator.
  - **Advanced**: Use an uninterruptible power supply (UPS) to protect your computer from issues related to power outages.
  - **Advanced**: Configure automatic boot / AC auto-recovery in your BIOS.
  - **Advanced**: Ensure that your beacon node and/or validator automatically start running when you reboot your machine.
  - **Advanced**: Configure [Prometheus and Grafana](https://docs.prylabs.network/docs/prysm-usage/monitoring/grafana-dashboard/) to help you visualize real-time validator metrics.
- - **Advanced**: Use a web-based uptime monitoring solution to monitor your validator's uptime with periodic ping-response checks [6] TODO.
+ - **Advanced**: Use a web-based uptime monitoring solution to monitor your validator's uptime with periodic ping-response checks [<a href='#footnote-6'>6</a>].
  - **Advanced**: Configure your validator client's machine to periodically ping a secondary machine with your validator status.
 If the secondary machine doesn't receive an expected ping from your validator, raise an alert.

 Linux-specific best practices: